 Members of our healthcare improvement team were able to see that the complexity of the ordering instruction system was a root cause of many of the issues.
 Once they arrived at this root cause it was possible to look at solutions that would combine and consolidate the paperwork.
 Part of the solution involved changing the process to one with only a few variables: inpatient or outpatient, diabetic patient or not diabetic, etc. Simplifying the process was also an opportunity for the staff to implement some mistake-proofing, but we will cover this topic in a future post.

 People do not fail, processes do.

 Hopefully, these three tips can benefit your team as you tackle challenging problems.
-Please let us know about a problem you solved to root cause.
+Please let us know of a time when you successfully completed problem solving to root cause.